danielringch/xiamon/docu/plugin/opendtu.md

 ## **Basic setup**

 For the key **host**, you need ip address and port of your openDTU.
 The ip address depends on your network setup, while the port is usually `80`.

+If you want to monitor only a specific inverter, you can specify its serial number with the key **serial**.

 The plugin uses an internal database, its path is configured by the key **database**.